-[†]The Japanese General Social Survey (JGSS) is designed and carried out by the JGSS Research Center at Osaka University of Commerce (Joint Usage / Research Center for Japanese General Social Surveys accredited by MEXT) with support from the Osaka University of Commerce.
+The Japanese General Social Survey (JGSS) is designed and carried out by the JGSS Research Center at Osaka University of Commerce (Joint Usage / Research Center for Japanese General Social Surveys accredited by MEXT) with support from the Osaka University of Commerce.
 JGSS-2000-2008 was funded by Gakujutsu Frontier Grant from the MEXT.
 JGSS-2010/2012 was supported by MEXT Promotion of Joint Research Center Program.
 JGSS-2015/2016 received funding from JSPS KAKENHI Grant Numbers JP26245060, JP15H03485, JP24243057, the Institute of Amusement Industry Studies at Osaka University of Commerce, Research Grant on Labor Issues 2015 (PI: Hachiro Iwai), and Japan Center for Economic Research 2014 (Noriko Iwai).
 JGSS-2017/2018 was funded by MEXT Promotion of Distinctive Joint Research Center Program and JSPS KAKENHI Grant Number JP17H01007.
 JGSS-2000-2005 was collaboration with the Institute of Social Science at the University of Tokyo.
-JGSS-2017/2018 was conducted in collaboration with the Institute of Social Science at the University of Tokyo University.
+JGSS-2006-2012 was cooperation with the Institute of Social Science at the University of Tokyo.
+JGSS-2017/2018 was conducted in collaboration with the Division of Sociology of Education, Graduate School of Education, Kyoto University.
 The data curation of JGSS-2017/2018 was supported by JSPS Program for Constructing Data Infrastructure for the Humanities and Social Sciences Grant Number JPJS00218077184.
 This work was supported by JSPS Grants-in-Aid for Scientific Research (KAKENHI) in Japan (17KT0037).